 The Welsh Terrier is considered to be a relatively healthy breed.
-The WTCA Health Committee is dedicated to identifying health concerns in the breed and supporting research that will benefit the breed.

 Topics Related to Welsh Terrier Health

 - Effects of Genetic Testing by Jerold S Bell, DVM

 - The Ins and Outs of Pedigree Analysis, Genetic Diversity, and

 - Genetic Disease Control by Jerold S Bell, DVM

 - Pedigree Analysis and How Breeding Decisions Affect Genes by Jerold S Bell, DVM

 - Breeding Strategies for the Management of Genetic Disorders by Jerold S Bell, DVM